SWATGenXSWATGenX

 HAWQS

 The Hydrologic and Water Quality System is an EPA-supported web platform for SWAT classic with preloaded national inputs at medium resolution (NHDPlus V2).
 HAWQS targets standardized water-quality scenario analysis.
-For a detailed comparison with SWATGenX, see SWATGenX vs HAWQS.

 How watershed modeling tools compare